 Side effects: The most concerning side effect of flutamide is liver toxicity, which appears to be related to dose and older age.
 Because of this, researchers advise starting with a low dose and increasing the dose only if necessary.

 According to a 2015 article in the British Journal of Dermatology, “Monitoring of liver function is mandatory [when taking flutamide] as cases of fatal [liver toxicity] have been reported.”5

-Other side effects include diarrhea, hematological disorders (disorders of the blood), muscle cramps, and breast enlargement.9 Finally, because flutamide can transfer between a pregnant woman and her fetus, it cannot be taken during pregnancy.5
+Other side effects include diarrhea, hematological disorders (disorders of the blood), muscle cramps, and breast enlargement.9 Like other anti-androgens, it cannot be taken during pregnancy.5